DOE Phase I SBIR Grants Awarded to Norwich Solar

 The SBIR program is a highly competitive program that encourages domestic small businesses to engage in Federal research and development with the potential for commercialization.
 Through a competitive awards-based program, SBIR enables small businesses to explore their technological potential and provides the incentive to profit from its commercialization.
 By including qualified small businesses in the nation’s R&D arena, high-tech innovation is stimulated, and the United States gains entrepreneurial spirit as it meets its specific research and development needs.

 The objectives of the Department of Energy SBIR program are to increase private sector commercialization of technology developed through research and development, stimulate technological innovation in the private sector, and improve the return on investment from Federally-funded research.
 Projects must have the potential for commercialization and meet specific DOE mission-specific R&D needs.
-Norwich Solar Technologies is working with support from the U.S. Department of Energy Solar Energy Technologies Office to ensure the program aligns with their overall research goals.
+Norwich Solar is working with support from the U.S. Department of Energy Solar Energy Technologies Office to ensure the program aligns with their overall research goals.